DS4PS/cpp-527-fall-2020/schedule.md

 **Q2-A: Create the Brownian Motion animation above**

+Use the loop above to generate particle positions.

-Use a loop to visualize the movement of the particle.
+Create an animation to visualize the movement of the particle.

+Discuss the package or app you used to generate the GIF.

 **Q2-B: Shadow of the past**